On the Rational Cuspidal Divisor Class Groups of Drinfeld Modular Curves $X_0(\mathfrak{p}^r)$

-For a positive integer $N$, let $\Gamma_0(N)$ be the congruence subgroup of $\SL_2(\mathbb{Z})$, which acts on the complex upper half plane $\mathcal{H}$ by linear fractional transformations.
-Define $Y_0(N):=\Gamma_0(N)\backslash \mathcal{H}$ and let $X_0(N)$ be the unique smooth projective curve over $\mathbb{Q}$ containing $Y_0(N)$.
-Let $J_0(N)$ be the Jacobian variety of $X_0(N)$ and $\mathcal{T}(N):=J_0(N)(\mathbb{Q})_{\text{tors}}$ its rational torsion subgroup.
-Let $C_N$ be the cuspidal subgroup of $J_0(N)$, which is a subgroup of $J_0(N)$ generated by the linear equivalence classes of the differences of cusps.
-Let $C_N(\mathbb{Q})$ be the rational cuspidal subgroup of $J_0(N)$, which is the group of the rational points on $C_N$.
-Let $C(N)$ be the rational cuspidal divisor class group of $X_0(N)$, which is a subgroup of $J_0(N)$ generated by the linear equivalence classes of the degree $0$ rational cuspidal divisors on $X_0(N)$.
-By a theorem of Manin and Drinfeld, $C_N$ is a finite group, so we have Moreover, we have a natural inclusion By the Mordell-Weil theorem, we know that $\mathcal{T}(N)$ is a finite group.
-In 1977, Mazur proved the following result, which was known as Ogg's conjecture. \begin{thm} [Mazur \cite{mazur_modular_1977}] Let $p\geq 5$ be a prime.
-Then is a cyclic group generated by $[0]-[\infty]$.
-Moreover, the order of $[0]-[\infty]$ in $C(p)$ is \end{thm} There is a conjecture (still open), known as generalized Ogg's conjectrue: \begin{conj} For any positive integer $N$, \end{conj} We focus on the structure of $C(N)$.
+For a positive integer $N$, let $J_0(N)$ be the Jacobian variety of the classical modular curve $X_0(N)$ and $\TT(N):=J_0(N)(\mathbb{Q})_{\text{tors}}$ its rational torsion subgroup.
+By the Mordell-Weil theorem, $\TT(N)$ is a finite abelian group.
+Let $\CC_N$ be the cuspidal subgroup of $J_0(N)$ and $\CC_N(\mathbb{Q})$ its rational subgroup.
+Let $\CC(N)$ be the rational cuspidal divisor class group of $X_0(N)$; cf. \cite{YOO_2023}.
+By a theorem of Manin and Drinfeld, $\CC_N$ is a finite group, so we have In the early 1970s, for any prime $p$, Ogg \cite{Ogg} conjectured that and computed that $\CC(p)$ is a cyclic group generated by $\overline{[0]-[\infty]}$ of order $\frac{p-1}{(p-1, 12)}$.
+Later in 1977, Mazur \cite{mazur_modular_1977} proved this conjecture by studying the Eisenstein ideal of the Hecke algebra of level $p$.
+A generalized Ogg's conjecture states as follows: \begin{conj}[still open] For any positive integer $N$, \end{conj} We focus on the structure of $\CC(N)$.